Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-W1E6EWrAsII,520.44,538.52.md

 ### Transcript

-> Are the delays REALLY his fault?
+> the delays really his fault are the
-> Are the things you blame him for ACTUALLY true?
+> things you blame in for actually true
-> Yeah, it actually is always his fault.
-All delays have been Simon's fault
+> yeah it actually is always fault all
-> He even admits on his Twitter profile and also 100% of the things that I've blamed him for, is also actually true.
+> delays have been Simon's fault he even
-> Isn't it Simon?
+> admit somebody's Twitter profile and
-> Yessssss
+> also 100 percent of the things that I've